People are more afraid of speaking in public than they are of dying.

 Understand their motivation for being there.
-Tap into that with a statistic or story that is relevant and meaningful to them or the topic.
+Tap into that with a statistic or story that is relevant and meaningful to them/the topic.

 - Know those first few minutes of your talk inside and out.

-— rehearse in different places: in your car, in front of a mirror, when you take a walk, standing in your living room.
-You can even practice saying it to a friend.
+— Rehearse in different places: in your car, in front of a mirror, when you take a walk, standing in your living room.
+Practice saying it to a friend.

-The most important part of this technique is that you don’t create images until you are finished writing the content.
-You need to have your talk completely written out before you engage the visual neurons in your brain.
-Changing your talk after you have visual prompts will make it harder for you to remember the latest sequence of images that you created.
-Make it easy on yourself and only do it once.
-So this tip assumes you have written out what you want to say.
-When you have done that, read on…
+The most important part of this technique is that you don’t create the images until you are completely done writing the content.
+Once you’ve done that, then you are ready to engage the visual neurons in your brain.
+If you change your talk after you have made your visual prompts, your brain is going to have a hard time remembering the changes.
+Make it easy on yourself and only do this once: when you’re 100% satisfied that the talk is laid out just the way you want it.

 Start by working with one paragraph at a time.
-Towards the end of this tip, I have added screenshots of these steps for one of my classes.
+Towards the end of this tip, I have added screenshots of how I did this for one of my classes.

 Here’s how it works: